• Skip to primary navigation

 They will end up absorbing most, if not all, of the broth by the time they're done which infuses lots of flavor into them.
 Just watch them towards the end to make sure they're not burning if all the broth has been absorbed.
 Keep them covered to help retain the moisture.

-6. Grill steaks over medium-high heat on each side for 1-2 minutes to char and caramelize the outside.
+6. Grill steaks over medium-high heat on each side for 1-2 minutes for a nice char and caramelize the outside.
 For the classic grill marks, use any outdoor grill or a grill pan.
-If you don't have a grill or grill pan you can use a regular skillet.
+If you don’t have a grill or grill pan you can use a regular skillet.
 Non-stick or cast iron works best.

 Tips and Tricks